Family gatherings are often trickier for kids who struggle with

 Plan activities your child can jump in and out of.

 Sitting still and staying put can be hard for kids with self-control issues.
 Try activities that allow your child to come and go.
 Craft projects are a great option.
 If your family reunion is in the fall, set out a pumpkin decorating station.
 (Opt for stickers and paint markers instead of carving knives, for safety’s sake.)
-In the winter, provide supplies for building snowmen.
-For a summer party, create a tie-dyeing station.
+In the winter, dole out supplies for building snowmen.
+For a spring or summer party, create a tie-dyeing station.

 Your child can choose to do one craft, many or none at all.
-He can also pop in or out of the activity at any time.
+And it’s ok to pop in or out of the activity at any time.

-Encourage him to plan some activities for his younger cousins.
-Have him arrange a scavenger hunt or lead hourly rounds of Simon Says or Red Light, Green Light.
-Or let him oversee cookie decorating.
+Encourage your child to plan some activities for the younger cousins and kids at the gathering.
+Why not arrange a scavenger hunt or lead hourly rounds of Simon Says or Red Light, Green Light?
+Or let your child oversee cookie decorating.

-The responsibility may help him keep his emotions and impulses in check.
-Just make sure he buys into the idea and has a say in the activity.
+Having a specific responsibility during a family gathering may help kids keep emotions and impulses in check.
+Make sure you discuss all of this beforehand.
+It’s important your child buys into the idea and has a say in the activity.

-Offering your child choices gives him a say about family activities.
-And that can help him maintain emotional self-control.
 Maybe your family likes activities that involve music and singing.
-Let him choose the songs for a family caroling outing.
-See if he wants to play his guitar for a summer campfire sing-along.
-Or make him the judge of a family karaoke competition.
+Let your child choose the songs for a family caroling outing.
+Or, see if your child wants to play the guitar for a summer campfire sing-along.
+You can even make your child the judge of a family karaoke competition.